Tsinghua-MARS-Lab/InterSim/README.md

 # InterSim

-InterSim is a simulator for closed-loop interactive simualtions with real on-road data and maps.
-Without over-promising, the best user case for InterSim Beta is to extensively test your planning system before deployment.
+InterSim is a simulator for closed-loop interactive simulations with real on-road data and maps.
+Without over-promising, the best use case for InterSim Beta is to test your planning system before deployment extensively.
 If you want to test your planner with a large real-world dataset, you should consider InterSim.
-InterSim models real world drivers behaviors against new conflicts with relation prediction models.
-InterSim now supports both Waymo Open Motion Dataset and NuPlan dataset.
+InterSim models real-world drivers' behaviors against new conflicts with relation prediction models.
+InterSim now supports both Waymo Open Motion Dataset and the NuPlan dataset.

 Follow the instructions below to setup an environment or follow the tutorials if you prefer jupyter notebooks.